patcor/eventor-participation-sync/README.md

    - Create a field called 'EventDate', remember the field key
 3. Configure the plugin
    - Enter the API key from Eventor
-   - Enter the Organization id from Eventor (can be found https://eventor.orientering.se/OrganisationAdmin/Settings), hover over "edit clubhouse link" to see the id.
+   - Enter the Organization id from Eventor (can be found in https://eventor.orientering.se/OrganisationAdmin/Settings), hover over "edit clubhouse link" to see the id.
    - Enter the three text fields from the custom fields configuration

 # Instruction to display information from the plugin